chrisburnell/chrisburnell.com/_drafts/numerals-romanticised.md

 </pre>
 </figure>

-These *seven* are the only Roman numerals, and using combinations of these numerals in a particular order, you can represent any Arabic numerals; although, the readability of Roman numerals can suffer greatly depending on the number you want to represent.
-For example, <samp>13 = XIII</samp>, which is simple enough to follow, but <samp>1888 = MDCCCLXXXVIII</samp> is rather unwieldly.
+These seven are the only Roman numerals, and using combinations of these numerals in a particular order, you can represent any Arabic numerals; although, the readability of Roman numerals can suffer greatly depending on the number you want to represent.
+For example, <samp>13 = XIII</samp>, which is simple enough to follow, but <samp>1888 = MDCCCLXXXVIII</samp> is rather unwieldy.

-These two examples are quite straightforward, and despite its length, even <samp>MDCCCLXXXVIII</samp> can be parsed with relative ease and you’ll quickly arrive at the result.
+Despite its length, even <samp>MDCCCLXXXVIII</samp> can be parsed with relative ease and you’ll quickly arrive at the result.

 However, there are some exceptions that we need to be aware of based on the left-to-right parsing we’ll be performing on the Roman numerals, so let’s focus for a moment on the first ten numbers and highlight the exceptions: